 "Configuring Global Settings," describes the Global Settings tab parameters and how to configure them to override the client adapter's software installation settings.

 "Creating Profiles," explains how to use ACAU to create profiles that are saved to a configuration file and installed by the Install Wizard when a user installs the client adapter software.

 "Declarations of Conformity and Regulatory Information," provides declarations of conformity and regulatory information for the CB21AG and PI21AG client adapters.

 "Channels, Power Levels, and Antenna Gains" lists the IEEE 802.11a, b, and g channels supported by the world's regulatory domains as well as the maximum power levels and antenna gains allowed per data rate.

 "Error Messages" lists error messages generated by ACAU.
 This appendix explains each message and provides a recommended action.

 "Using the Profile Migration Tool," explains how to use the profile migration tool to migrate Cisco Aironet 350 series and CB20A wireless LAN client adapter profiles to profiles that can be used with Cisco Aironet CB21AG and PI21AG client adapters.

 This publication uses the following conventions to convey instructions and information:

-•Commands and keywords are in boldface type.
+•Commands are in boldface type.